Physiology 101 - Introduction to Human Physiology » Fall 2021 » Exam 2

 Somatic reflex and autonomic reflex differ based on their effectors.
 The effectors in somatic reflexes are _______, while the effectors in autonomic reflexes are _______________.

-A. skeletal muscles; smooth muscle, cardiac muscle, and glands
+A. skeletal muscles; smooth muscle only

-C. striated muscles; smooth muscle and glands
+B. striated muscles; smooth muscle and glands

 D. glands; skeletal muscles, smooth muscle, and cardiac muscle

-E. skeletal muscles; smooth muscle only
+E. skeletal muscles and glands; smooth muscle and cardiac muscle

 Question #12